At a Glance

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

 APU’s Bachelor of Social Work (BSW) gives students professional knowledge and skills through hands-on learning experiences to work in settings such as hospitals, schools, adoption agencies, domestic violence shelters, and mental health agencies, and with at-risk youth, those with disabilities, and more.
-Students also gain tangible work experience through a structured 400-hour supervised senior year internship program.
+Social work majors also gain tangible work experience through a structured 400-hour supervised senior year internship program.

 Students get to learn and grow within a nationally accredited program featuring a faith-integration approach, which includes courses that incorporate service-learning components.
 Coursework can include areas such as grant writing, family violence, addiction, mental health, criminal justice, and international social work.

 Rukshan Fernando, Ph.D., serves as associate professor and BSW program director in the Department of Social Work at Azusa Pacific.

 Get to know our social work faculty.

 - Are dissatisfied with the status quo and want to change society for the better

 - Enjoy helping people help themselves through personal interactions

 - Seek a vast array of job opportunities and career advancement

 - Are interested in earning a Master of Social Work (MSW) degree